 (1) Release of hazardous waste constituents to the environment.

 (2) A threat to human health.
 The owner or operator shall conduct these inspections often enough to identify problems in time to correct them before they harm human health or the environment.

-(1) The owner or operator must develop and follow a written schedule for inspecting all monitoring equipment, safety and emergency equipment, security devices, and operating and structural equipment (such as dikes and sump pumps) that are important to preventing, detecting, or responding to environmental or human health hazards.
+(1) The owner or operator shall develop and follow a written schedule for inspecting all monitoring equipment, safety and emergency equipment, security devices, and operating and structural equipment (such as dikes and sump pumps) that are important to preventing, detecting, or responding to environmental or human health hazards.

 (4) The frequency of inspection may vary for the items on the schedule.
 However, the frequency of inspection should be based on the rate of deterioration of the equipment and the probability of an environmental or human health incident if the deterioration or malfunction or any operator error goes undetected between inspections.
-Areas subject to spills, such as loading and unloading areas, must be inspected daily when in use.
-At a minimum, the inspection schedule must include the items and frequencies set forth in rules 3745-66-74, 3745-66-93, 3745-66-95, 3745-67-26, 3745-67-60, 3745-67-78, 3745-68-04, 3745-68-47, 3745-68-77, and 3745-69-03 of the Administrative Code, where applicable.
+Areas subject to spills, such as loading and unloading areas, shall be inspected daily when in use.
+At a minimum, the inspection schedule shall include the items and frequencies in rules 3745-66-74, 3745-66-93, 3745-66-95, 3745-67-26, 3745-67-60, 3745-67-78, 3745-68-04, 3745-68-47, 3745-68-77, and 3745-69-03 of the Administrative Code, where applicable.

 Promulgated Under: 119.03